NFAT: Family members

 The NFAT transcription factor family consists of five members: NFATc1, NFATc2, NFATc3, NFATc4, and NFAT5.
 NFATc1 through NFATc4 are regulated by calcium signalling, and are known as the classical members of the NFAT family.
 NFAT5 is a more recently discovered member of the NFAT family that has special characteristics that differentiate it from other NFAT members.

 Calcium signalling is critical to activation of NFATc1-4 because calmodulin (CaM), a well-known calcium sensor protein, activates the serine/threonine phosphatase calcineurin (CN).
 Activated CN binds to its binding site located in the N-terminal regulatory domain of NFATc1-4 and rapidly dephosphorylates the serine-rich region (SRR) and SP-repeats which are also present in the N-terminus of the NFAT proteins.
 This dephosphorylation results in a conformational change that exposes a nuclear localization signal which promotes nuclear translocation.

 On the other hand, NFAT5 lacks a crucial part of the N-terminal regulatory domain which in the aforementioned group harbours the essential CN binding site.
 This makes NFAT5 activation completely independent of calcium signalling.
 It is, however, controlled by MAPK during osmotic stress.
 When a cell encounters a hypertonic environment NFAT5 is transported into the nucleus where it activates transcription of several osmoprotective genes.
 Therefore, it is expressed in the kidney medulla, skin and eyes but it can be also found in the thymus and activated lymphocytes.

+Structure

+NFAT transcription factors consist of an intrinsically disordered regulatory N-terminus with the nuclear localization signal, serine-rich region and SP-repeats, a central Rel homology DNA-binding domain with an immunoglobulin-like fold that bind DNA either on its own or in a complex with transcription factor AP-1, and a C-terminal transactivation domain.